juxor/afaq/markdown/secG5.md

-with _"each man reaping the fruit of his labour and no man able to live in idleness on an income from capital"_ and society _"would become a great hive of Anarchistic workers, prosperous and free individuals."_ While, like all anarchists, he rejected _"abolute equality"_ he did envision an egalitarian society whose small differences in wealth were rooted in labour, not property, and so liberty, while abolishing exploitation, would _"not abolish the limited inequality between one labourer's product and another's . . .
+with _"each man reaping the fruit of his labour and no man able to live in idleness on an income from capital"_ and society _"would become a great hive of Anarchistic workers, prosperous and free individuals."_ While, like all anarchists, he rejected _"absolute equality"_ he did envision an egalitarian society whose small differences in wealth were rooted in labour, not property, and so liberty, while abolishing exploitation, would _"not abolish the limited inequality between one labourer's product and another's . . .
 Liberty will